karthikponna/slack_integrations/README.md

   </a>
 </p>

-Are you tired of going through all the documentation pages and still didn't find what you are looking for - this is the exact problem Slack Integrations is solving over Slack and replacing AI support Engineers for good.
+Tired of digging through endless documentation pages and still not finding what you need?
+That's exactly what Slack Integrations solves - delivering intelligent AI support directly in your Slack workspace, replacing the need for human support engineers entirely.

 ## 🏗️ Project Structure